Hazelnut Cultivar Susceptibility

 Cause Anisogramma anomala, a fungus that has infected hazelnut orchards throughout the Pacific Northwest.
 The fungus has a life cycle of 2 or more years including a 12- to 15-month latent period when no symptoms are visible.
 In spring, spores are forcibly ejected and released in a sticky, white ooze in wet weather.
 Wind-driven rain and splashing droplets spread spores to young, developing shoots.
 Infection occurs in wet weather from budbreak through shoot elongation.
 Spores penetrate immature epidermal cells in the region behind the meristem where cell elongation occurs.
 Neither wounds nor natural openings on hazelnut trees have been shown to serve as sites of entry for the fungus, and it is not spread through the nuts.

-The pollinizer 'Daviana' and the cultivars Ennis and Du Chilly are highly susceptible to this disease.
+The pollenizer 'Daviana' and the cultivars Ennis and Du Chilly are highly susceptible to this disease.
 'Casina' is susceptible as is 'Negret' and most wild or escaped seedlings.
 The main industry cultivars Barcelona, Butler, Hall's Giant, and Willamette have intermediate susceptibility.
 'Lewis' and 'Clark' have quantitative resistance but can become infected through repeated exposure to EFB.
-'Dorris', 'Jefferson', 'McDonald', 'Santiam', 'Wepster', and 'Yamhill' are highly resistant with the single dominant-resistance gene from 'Gasaway'.
+'Dorris', 'Jefferson', 'McDonald', 'PollyO', 'Santiam', 'Wepster', and 'Yamhill' are highly resistant with the single dominant-resistance gene from 'Gasaway'.
 These cultivars may get cankers but at a low frequency, be smaller, and may not produce spores.
 Some, but not all, of these cankers will heal over in succeeding years.
 The Turkish hazel (C. colurna) has resistance to EFB.
+Cultivars bred and released for eastern production areas such as Hunterdon, Monmouth, Raritan, and Somerset are not recommended for the PNW.

 Symptoms Infected branches may die suddenly from July to September.
 Dead leaves may stay on the branch.
 Elongated, raised bumps begin to form on infected twigs and branches in June.
 When the bark is removed, the cambium below the bumps is chocolate-brown.
 Bumps continue to expand until the fungus breaks through the outer bark in July and August.
 A white, oval to football-shape fungal structure called a stroma can be seen then.
 As the stroma matures from August to October, it turns black and raises about 0.12 inch above the branch.
 Stromata are in relatively straight rows lengthwise along the branch.
 Cankers enlarge along the branch each year, from a few inches on small branches up to 3 ft on larger branches of susceptible trees.
 Branches die back when expanding cankers girdle branches and limbs.